aseedb/synaptic_tomo_ms/manuscript.md

 The spraying device was set similarly to the device in [@doi:10/ctwp5j].
 Nitrogen gas pressure necessary to drive spraying was set to 2.5 bar.
 The grid was set to pass in front of the spray nozzle at a distance of 3-4 mm.
-The plunge freezer was accelerated to 0.75 m/s and the minimum spray delay was ~7 ms (Table S3).
+The plunge freezer was accelerated to 0.75 m/s and the minimum spray delay was ~7 ms.
 The atomizer sprays scattered droplets of various size on the EM grid.
 During the time lapse between spraying and freezing the content of the droplets spreads by diffusion.
 KCl diffuses approximately 4x faster than fluorescein.